 In Maryland there are two types of assaults: first degree assault and second degree assault.
 You may find yourself charged with one or both.

 2nd degree assault is generally a misdemeanor with a maximum potential sentence of 10 years.
 A 2nd degree assault will be charged as a felony if committed on a law enforcement or probation officer.
 There are three disjunctive factors for second degree assault, which means the state only needs to prove one of the three in order to get a conviction.

 - Intent to frighten

 In order to prove intent to frighten, the state must prove knowledge of the fear, or in other words, that the victim saw the defendant coming at them.
 For attempted battery, there must be a substantial step toward offensive contact with specific intent to cause offensive contact.
 A battery is a harmful or offensive contact of another with specific intent to put another in fear or apprehension of an unwanted touching.

 1st degree assault is a felony with a maximum potential sentence of 25 years.
 1st degree assault can be proved if there is actual or intended serious physical injury or if there is a firearm.
 You can be charged with 1st degree assault if you have committed any of the three parts of 2nd degree assault with a firearm or with actual or intended serious physical injury.

 Contact an Experienced Assault Attorney

 Our attorneys believe everyone deserves a thorough and vigorous defense.
-If you have been charged with assault, you must immediately retain an experienced and aggressive criminal defense attorney in order to protect your rights.
-The attorneys at Portner & Shure have successfully defended several cases involving allegations of assault.
-For service in Maryland, call us at (410) 995-1515 or (301) 854-9000.
+If you have been charged with assault, you must immediately retain a skilled and aggressive criminal defense attorney in order to protect your rights.
+The attorneys at Portner & Shure will guide you through the legal process.
+We have successfully defended several cases involving allegations of first and second degree assault.
+For a free consultation in Maryland, call us at (410) 995-1515 or (301) 854-9000.
 We also serve clients in Virginia (call (703) 734-8790 and Washington, D.C. call (202) 554-1449.